maxwellacioli/ProjetoRedes1/README.md

 # Introduction

 One of the weaknesses of SNMP {{RFC1157}} is the transmission of a large volume of unnecessary information to the manager when it receives a response from the agent after a request.
-This information is carried in MIB {{RFC1066}} as part of the agent's response.
+This information is carried in MIB (Management Information Base) {{RFC1066}} as part of the agent's response.
 This document presents a proposal that serves as an alternative to solve the mentioned weakness.
 In the first Section we present a brief description of the SNMP.
 Then, in Section 2 we describe SNMP commands.
 In Section 3 we discuss the standard protocol procedure.
 Section 4 addresses the SNMP weaknesses.
 The last Section will bring the proposal for improving the protocol.

 # Description